The Handmaids Tale by Margaret Atwood Review

 Now if you don’t wish to have any spoilers

 The plot of the story has been slightly adjusted and padded out a little, but i think they have captured the essence of the book in its brutal reality.
-Certainly worth a watch and season two has started airing in america (I'll have to wait a little longer) and is a perfect excuse to binge watch season one.
+Certainly worth a watch and season two has started airing in America (I'll have to wait a little longer) and is a perfect excuse to binge watch season one.

 The show has updated itself to reflect the current times.
 One of the main big changes is that Offred reveals her name to be June and is no longer shown as being a passive bystander.
 When the government starts to take away the rights of women June and her friends take to the streets to participate in women’s marches.